Call Now:

 • 08/09/2021

-Yes.
-Insurance investigators can gain access to social media websites, such as Facebook.
-You have no right to privacy when posting on these sites.
-Social media users typically post information and photographs about vacations, activities they recently performed and social events they attended.
-All too often, an injured worker will post pictures of himself on Facebook – or one of the other social media sites – dancing, playing a sport, or engaging in some other activity that is inconsistent with him being disabled and unable to perform his job.
-This can significantly weaken the person’s workers’ compensation claim.
-Let’s say that the injured worker testifies before a workers’ compensation judge that his back injury causes him to limp, requiring him to use a cane, and he is unable to perform his job which entails standing several hours a day.
-If he then posts numerous pictures of himself dancing at a night club or playing basketball with his friends (or makes a comment such as “Had great time dancing last night” or “Enjoyed playing basketball over the weekend”), this is very likely to cause the judge to reject the person’s testimony as incredible and rule against him.
+These images can significantly weaken the client’s workers’ compensation claim.
+Let’s say that the injured worker testifies before a workers’ compensation judge that their back injury causes them to limp, requiring a cane.
+They tell the judge that they are unable to perform their job, which entails standing for several hours daily and therefore request compensation.
+If they then post numerous pictures of themselves dancing at a nightclub or playing basketball with their friends (or commenting on posts with “had great time dancing last night,” or “enjoyed playing basketball over the weekend”), this is very likely to cause the judge to reject the worker’s testimony as incredible and rule against them.
 How can a person participate in a vigorous activity like dancing or playing basketball but claim he cannot walk without a limp and needs a cane?

-Yes, surveillance evidence can be damaging to a case, particularly if you are shown performing physical activities inconsistent with what you say you cannot do.
-Insurance companies try to perform surveillance when they know of an upcoming event, such as a hearing, doctor appointment / IME or deposition.
+Yes, surveillance evidence is potentially damaging to your case, particularly if evidence reveals you are performing physical activities inconsistent with what you say you cannot do.
+Insurance companies try to conduct workers’ comp surveillance when they know of an upcoming event, such as a hearing, doctor’s appointment/independent medical examination, or deposition.

 So here is the bottom line.
 Be careful what you do!
 Be careful what you say!

-The workers comp law firms Philadelphia, Pearson Koutcher Law understands how critical and damaging surveillance can be to a case.
-We understand that insurance companies have many tools at their disposal and will utilize surveillance to cast doubt on the injured workers’ allegations of injury and disability.
-Unfortunately, surveillance doesn’t depict you in moments of pain, like when you can’t get out of bed in the morning or have difficulty tying your shoe due to back pain.
-Surveillance investigators often edit the film, and the camera stops recording when the injured worker actually shows signs of injury and functional limitation.
+The workers comp law firm’s Philadelphia team at Pearson Koutcher Law understands how critical and damaging surveillance can be to a case.
+We recognize that insurance companies have many tools available and will utilize surveillance footage to cast doubt on the injured worker’s allegations of injury and disability.
+Unfortunately, surveillance doesn’t depict you in moments of pain, like when you struggle to get out of bed in the morning or have difficulty tying your shoe due to back pain.
+Surveillance investigators often edit the film, and the camera stops recording when the injured worker shows signs of injury and functional limitation.